Mushinako/pihole-addons/README.md

 ~~Scripts in `p38` target Python version is 3.8.
 For 3.5-3.7 use `p35`.~~ Python versions are handled.
 Versions under 3.5 are not tested and therefore not guaranteed to work.

+You may need to restart the DNS server after running these commands (`pihole restartdns`).
+These scripts aim to provide command-line tools functionalities not provided by `pihole`, and therefore restarting DNS is not included.

 **Always backup your `gravity.db` before using this script or you may risk losing data!!!**

 ## What's this for